ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 Their interpretation of the meaning of different terms could have legal ramifications.
-Different jurisdictions could reach subtly different conclusions about the precise scope of each category of use that affects the applicability of each.
+Different jurisdictions could reach subtly different conclusions about the applicability of each category of use to specific applications.

 It is the responsibility of those that process affected assets to understand the legal implications of their use of digital assets.